SPIRAL-MED/CP_ENV/README.md

 ## Introduction

 **CP-Env** represents our attempt to address the critical gap in evaluating LLM-based agents for healthcare applications.
-While existing medical benchmarks have made valuable contributions, they primarily focus on examination-style knowledge assessment or conversational abilities in isolated patient dialogues, which may not fully capture the complexity of real-world clinical practice.
+While existing medical benchmarks have made valuable contributions, they primarily focus on examination-style knowledge assessment or conversational abilities in isolated patient dialogues, which may not fully capture the complexity of clinical pathways in real-world clinical practice.

-In response to these limitations, we develop **CP-Env** as an open-ended, dynamic, agentic simulation hospital environment that enables LLM agents to engage in clinically realistic workflows.
+In response to these limitations, we develop **CP-Env** as an open-ended, dynamic, agentic simulation hospital environment that enables LLM agents to navigate realistic clinical pathways.
 Our environment goes beyond traditional QA formats by simulating the complete patient care journey - from initial consultation through diagnosis and treatment.
-In **CP-Env**, LLM agents assume diverse healthcare roles, interact with simulated patients who accurately report their clinical conditions, and collaborate across multiple hospital departments.
-This design allows us to evaluate not only medical knowledge but also critical capabilities such as tool utilization, long-sequence task management, and multi-agent coordination that are essential in actual clinical settings.
+In **CP-Env**, LLM agents assume diverse healthcare roles, interact with simulated patients who accurately report their clinical conditions, and collaborate across multiple hospital departments as they traverse different pathway branches.
+This design allows us to evaluate not only medical knowledge but also critical capabilities such as tool utilization, pathway-based decision making, and multi-agent coordination that are essential in actual clinical settings.

 <p align="center">
 <img src="assets/main.png" width="100%" alt="CP-Env Framework">

-We hope that **CP-Env** can serve as a more comprehensive evaluation framework that better reflects the intricate workflows and dynamic decision-making required in modern healthcare delivery.
+We hope that **CP-Env** can serve as a more comprehensive evaluation framework that better reflects the adaptive clinical pathways and dynamic decision-making required in modern healthcare delivery.

 ## Getting Started